Rollercoaster (Phineas and Ferb): Plot

 Perry attempts to solve the problem by hooking the magnet to a helicopter, causing the magnet to go with it.
-This attempt is unsuccessful, and Doofenshmirtz and the top of his building are sent throwing away by the tin foil ball.
+This attempt is unsuccessful, and Doofenshmirtz and the top of his building are sent rolling away by the tin foil ball.
 The magnet attracts the Magnetism Magnifier, which picks up the entire rollercoaster, preventing Linda from seeing it.
 Perry cuts the cable, making the rollercoaster drop to the ground, then jumps into the rollercoaster while placing his hat onto Isabella to avoid blowing his cover.
 Phineas looks behind him and utters, "Oh, there you are, Perry."
 The rollercoaster reaches the broken end of the track and starts flying across the world and into space, Candace who had unsuccessfully been trying to get her mother to see the rollercoaster, makes her mother drive home to see that Phineas and Ferb are not there.
 However, the rollercoaster lands back on Earth and into the tree in their backyard, with the rollercoaster stuck in the tree but Phineas and Ferb fall out, leaving Linda able to see her children but not the rollercoaster, causing Candace to stutter.
 As the other children fall out of the tree, the episode ends with Isabella having a friendly conversation with the stepbrothers before returning home, as the rollercoaster explodes (causing Candace to call for Linda again, but Linda once again dismisses her) and the giant tin foil ball is rolling around town.